DoggingBot/poc/README.md

 The Bot will react to the following events:
 * a member is given the drunktankRole
 * a member has the drunktankRole taken away
+* a member joining - if they have been drunk tanked in the past, it will update the state so their are reflected as tanked in .checktank.
+NB: This will NOT grant the role back itself, it expects a Role Persistence bot to do this for us.
+Role persistence may be incorporated at a later date.
+* a member leaving - it will mark the member as archived but still tanked, so they do not appear in checktank whilst they are not a member of the server.

 The Bot will respond to the following commands:
 * .tank - drunk tanks a user. usage: .tank @user reason.